eddyerburgh/notes/docs/distributed-systems/caching.md

 A **local cache** stores entries on the same machine, usually in a hash table.
 This makes data retrieval fast because accessing the cache doesn't involve the network, however it means that each node in a system will have its own cache. {% cite awscaching2017 -l 2 %}.

 A more robust solution is to use a remote (or distributed) cache.
 A **remote cache** is a separate instance that is dedicated to storing cached values in memory.
-Commonly, remote caches are distributed key-value store like Redis or Memcached which can handle millions of requests per second per node.
+Commonly, remote caches are distributed key-value stores like Redis or Memcached which can handle millions of requests per second per node.
 With a remote cache, multiple nodes can share the same cache {% cite awscaching2017 -l 2-3 %}.

 In-memory caches generally expose an API to get, set, and delete entries: